-Randy Meisner had an imposter causing chaos in Randy’s life for about ten years.
-The imposter is a con artist and gambler named Lewis Peter Morgan, and he was finally caught and arrested in 1998.
+The Randy Meisner imposter was finally arrested in February 1998 after causing chaos in Randy’s life for about ten years.
+The imposter is a con artist and gambler named Lewis Peter Morgan, and he was finally caught and arrested in San Francisco.
 However, before this guy was caught he had caused a lot of damage to Randy’s reputation with various scams.
 Hopefully people eventually found out it wasn’t actually Randy scamming people for money and guitars and that it was the impersonator.
 The arrest happened just about a month after the Rock and Roll Hall of Fame Induction in 1998.

 The con man does not even look like Randy Meisner, but he probably got away with it because this was before it was easy to look someone up on the internet and see photos.
 Prior to impersonating Randy this same guy had been doing the same thing to Don Henley, but that was a short-lived endeavor.
 He was found out and arrested, but jumped bail.
 Then he directed his attention to impersonating Randy.
 Even after this imposter got out of jail for impersonating Randy and stealing money from people, he went back to scamming.

 Randy Meisner Imposter

 This was a video on the YouTube Rock N’ Roll True Stories channel about the Don Henley/Randy Meisner imposter.

 “Morgan is about the right age to be Meisner, a 51-year old native of Scottsbluff, Neb., but the similarity ends there.
 I consider myself ugly, Meisner said.
 But this guy is pretty darn ugly.”

 “It’s a strange scam, but he fooled a lot of people, said Inspector Curtis Cashen of the San Francisco Police Department.”